Healthy Homes Assessment Hongoeka

 Draught Stopping Hongoeka

-If a draught can be felt through gaps that are too large or holes, it needs to be closed.
+If a draught could be noticed from gaps that are not adequate or holes the area requirements to be sealed.

 What are unreasonable gaps or holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections